 Auction Calendar from this Article 7.4 may be changed in case of change of auction calendar of European Network of Transmission System Operators for Gas for a relevant Gas Year and shall be published on the Capacity Booking Platform by which publishing it is considered that Users are informed on the upcoming auctions.

-Publication of auction for a Capacity Products on the Capacity Booking Platform shall have the contractual effect as set out in the Articles 7.6.6 – 7.6.8 of this Network Code in case of an auction applying an ascending clock auction algorithm and has the effect as set out in the Article 7.6.14 of this Network Code in case of an auction applying a uniform price auction algorithm.
+Publication of auction for a Standard Capacity Products on the Capacity Booking Platform shall have the contractual effect as set out in the Articles 7.6.6 – 7.6.8 of this Network Code in case of an auction applying an ascending clock auction algorithm and has the effect as set out in the Article 7.6.14 of this Network Code in case of an auction applying a uniform price auction algorithm.

 Eligibility of Users to participate in an auction

-User may participate in an auction if it has provided to the Transporter the Credit Support as set out in the Article 5 of this Network Code and if its Available Credit calculated in line with the Article 5.3.1 of this Network Code and published by Transporter over Capacity Booking Platform, allows it to contract at least one (1) kWh/h of the Capacity Product offered on auction.
+User may participate in an auction if it has provided to the Transporter the Credit Support as set out in the Article 5 of this Network Code and if its Available Credit calculated in line with the Article 5.3.1 of this Network Code and published by Transporter over Capacity Booking Platform, allows it to contract at least one (1) kWh/h of the Standard Capacity Product offered on auction.

 User meeting Rating Exemption criteria may participate on auctions without providing Credit Support.